 Concurrent versus current adjustment

-Partial concurrent adjustment: the model is identified and estimated yearly, while filters, outliers and regression parameters are re-identified and estimated continuously as new or revised data become available.
+Partial concurrent adjustment: the model is identified yearly, while filters, outliers and regression parameters are estimated continuously as new or revised data become available.
+Outliers for the last year are re-identified continuously as new or revised raw data becomes available.

 Horizon for published revisions